NerdiOrg/PublicBank/README.md

 ## PublicBank
 A Solidity smart contract that lets any address deposit or withdraw funds from their account balance, using the contract as 1 shared pool.
-Clear permissions and decentralized banking for Ethereum &amp; Solidity compatible blockchains / cryptocurrencies.
+Clear permissions and decentralized banking for blockchains / cryptocurrencies (Ethereum / Solidity).

 ## Decentralized Banking Smart Contract
 The `PublicBank` contract is a simple banking contract developed in Solidity, an object-oriented programming language for writing smart contracts on Ethereum-based blockchain platforms.
 It offers basic banking operations such as deposit, withdraw, and check balance.